 In 2011, a group of authors published the first large-scale experimental test of this question.
 More than 1000 high school students in 59 classrooms were randomly assigned to an "enhanced civics curriculum," designed to promote awareness of constitutional rights and civil liberties.
 Their results, however, were mixed: while students' knowledge of the Constitution increased dramatically, the researchers found no empirical support for a change in the treatment group's support for civil liberties.

-The study raises a few important questions for supporters of Constitutional and civic literacy.
-First, on the most basic level, it raises the question of the relationship between knowledge and attitudes - is knowledge enough to change attitudes?
-Second, it raises questions about the effectiveness of teaching Constitutional content - is the focus on Constitutional content (Supreme Court cases, for example) adequate for inducing an attachment to Constitutional principles?
-Third, is the focus on liberties in the Bill of Rights too narrow - are we doing our students a disadvantage by focusing so much on civil liberties, and not enough on the history of constitutionalism, the reasons for the design of the US Constitution, and the structural of the federal government and the roles played by state and local government?
+The study raises a few important questions for supporters of civic and constitutional literacy.
+First, it raises the question of the relationship between knowledge and attitudes - is knowledge enough to change attitudes?
+Second, it raises questions about the effectiveness of teaching Constitutional content - is the content of courses actually constitutional content (Supreme Court cases, constitutional text) or is it less focused on ?
+Third, is the focus on liberties in the Bill of Rights too narrow - are we doing our students a disadvantage by focusing so much on civil liberties, and not enough on the history of constitutionalism, the reasons for the design of the US Constitution, and the structural components of the federal system and the essential role played by state and local government?

 Green, Donald P., Peter M. Aronow, Daniel E. Bergan, Pamela Greene, Celia Paris, and Beth I. Weinberger.
 "Does Knowledge of Constitutional Principles Increase Support for Civil Liberties?
 Results from a Randomized Field Experiment."
 The Journal of Politics 73, no. 2 (2011): 463-76.
 Accessed May 7, 2021. doi:10.1017/s0022381611000107.